We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Cannondale has used its OPI technology for the Bad Boy Frame.
 OPI stands for “One-Piece-Integrated” and means that the top-tube and down-tube are made from one piece of material with a headset welded on.
 This reduces the number of parts needed to construct the frame, as well as the amount of welding needed.
 Overall weight is therefore reduced.

-On top of this, the frame looks really good!
+On top of the high performance, the frame on Cannondale Bad Boy 1 looks really good as well!

 Ever leaned your bike against something only to find you have scratched the paintwork?
 Cannondale has added a protective strip to the top tube to help prevent this from happening.